GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/form-field-multiple-labels/index.md

 `<label>` elements are a common way to assign names to native controls.
-If you unintentionally associate multiple labels with a single control, you'll create inconsistent behavior across browsers and screen readers: some will read the first label, some will read the last label, and others will read both labels.
+If you unintentionally associate multiple labels with a single control, you'll create inconsistent behavior across browsers and assistive technologies: some will read the first label, some will read the last label, and others will read both labels.